Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Newton--Okounkov Functions on Toric Varieties

 That all the requirements are fulfilled by $s$ follows by using the same arguments as in the previous case.
 For the order of vanishing of interest we obtain

 The values of the resulting piecewise linear function are depicted in Figure~\ref{fig_valueslam}.

-If we integrate $\fct$ over $\nob{\flag}{\ds}$ we obtain
+If we integrate $\fct$ over $\nob{\flag}{\ds}$, we obtain

 Now it remains to show that these values are actually the maximal ones that can be realized.
-To do this we make use of the fact that the integral of our function $\fct$ over the Newton--Okounkov body $\nob{\flag}{\ds}$ is independent of the flag $\flag$. \\ \\ We keep the underlying variety $\var$ the ample divisor $\ds$.
-Choose a new admissible flag $\flag' \colon \var \supseteq Y_1' \supseteq Y_2'$, where $Y_1'$ is the curve defined by the local equation $y-1=0$ and $Y_2'=R=(1,1)$ is the point of the geometric valuation.
+In order to do this, we make use of the fact that the integral of our function $\fct$ over the Newton--Okounkov body $\nob{\flag}{\ds}$ is independent of the flag $\flag$. \\ \\ We keep the underlying variety $\var$ and the ample divisor $\ds$.
+Choose a new admissible flag ${\flag' \colon \var \supseteq Y_1' \supseteq Y_2'}$, where $Y_1'$ is the curve defined by the local equation ${y^{-1}-1=0}$ and ${Y_2'=R=(1,1)}$ is the point of the geometric valuation.
 Since this flag is no longer torus-invariant, the corresponding Newton--Okounkov body $\nob{\flag'}{\ds}$ will differ from the polytope $\divp{\ds}$.
-As shown in Example~\ref{ex_hir1} we obtain the new Newton--Okounkov body $\nob{\flag'}{\ds}$ depicted in Figure~\ref{fig_nob_hir1}.
+As shown in Example~\ref{ex_hir1}, we obtain the new Newton--Okounkov body $\nob{\flag'}{\ds}$ depicted in Figure~\ref{fig_nob_hir1}. \\ \\ For the function $\fct'_R$ on $ \nob{\flag'}{\ds}$, we are still working with the geometric valuation associated to $\ord_R$.
+Thus, set